A Common Land Year

 The Raven and the Coal Mine

 Memories of a week spent squatting land scheduled to be Britain’s first new coal mine for decades.
-First published by https://mckenzieriver.org
+Edited edition first published by https://mckenzieriver.org

 A solitary raven has flown over my tent every morning this week.
 Most days I have heard the prrr-ruk call before seeing the bird’s silhouette, with its fingered wings and wedge-shaped tail.
+Eastwards, behind it, I’ve watched the sun rise over the mountains of the Lake District, whilst to west the Solway Firth still holds on to darkness and a few fading stars.
 Below the raven, my green tent nestles on waste ground between a housing estate and red-brown rocks that tumble down the sea.
 This week I am one of maybe two hundred environmental activists squatting land where England’s newest coal mine for decades is planned.
-A selection of banners, reading ‘leave it in the ground’ and ‘no new fossil fuels’, hang from the edges of our marquees, from the outdoor kitchen and the portable, composting toilets we have erected.
+A selection of banners, reading ‘leave it in the ground’ and ‘no new fossil fuels’, hang from our marquees, from the outdoor kitchen and our portable, composting toilets.

-When I arrived, I was warned not to eat the blackberries that grow across the site.
-Underneath us are the foundations of a chemical works and years of landfill, covered over with concrete and topsoil.
-The brambles look innocent enough, scrambling across the broken tarmac and cement, but the plants can reach their roots deep down into whatever lies beneath us and draw up the long-buried toxins.
-Above ground, the tangled stems mingle with low bushes of goat willow, thistle-like flowers of knapweed, drifts of white yarrow, purple selfheal, zig-zag clover, feral sedums and garden mint that scents the air.
-A comma, orange wings against the green plants, is one of the last of this summer’s butterflies and searches for nectar among the flowers.
-Someone tells me there are adders here and at night I hear tawny owls calling across the derelict ground.
+To the Vikings who settled north-west England, ravens were the birds of Odin, the all-father of their gods.
+Odin had two of the coal-black birds as companions and called them Thought and Memory; he also gave one of his eyes in exchange for knowledge of the future, and was forever troubled by what he learnt.
+In the here and now, when I arrived at this field by the sea, I was warned not to eat the blackberries that grow here.
+Underneath us are the foundations of a chemical works once infamous for the waste it leached into the sea as it produced detergents, phosphates and sulphuric acid.
+On top of the factory footings are years of landfill, covered over with concrete and topsoil.
+The brambles look innocent enough, scrambling across the broken tarmac and cement, their fruit turning from red into purple in the late summer sun.
+But the plants can reach their roots deep down into whatever lies beneath us and draw up the long-buried toxins.
+Above ground, the tangled stems mingle with low bushes of goat willow, the thistle-like flowers of knapweed, drifts of white yarrow, purple selfheal, zig-zag clover, tiny yellow bird’s foot trefoil, feral sedums and garden mint that scents the air as I walk across the site.
+A comma butterfly, orange wings against the green plants, searches for nectar among the flowers; someone tells me there are adders here and at night I hear tawny owls calling across the derelict ground.

-Standing on the cliff above the sea, I watch the glinting wings of goldfinches and the dip and rise of the murmuration of starlings that gathers here at dusk.
+Standing on the cliff above the sea, I listen to the kee-kee of jackdaws flying to their evening roost.
+I watch the glinting wings of goldfinches and the dip and rise of the murmuration of starlings that gathers here at dusk.
 I have spent some of the last thirty years of my life blockading bulldozers and squatting houses or trees in the path of road building, quarries or airports.
-Yet I still have no real answers to the seemingly impossible balance between livelihoods, rising waters and temperatures, and the more than human lives of this Earth.
-Watching the settling birds, I give myself permission to admit this uncertainty and still be here, witnessing the land, speaking aloud the names of the knapweed and brambles, yarrow and comma, starlings and goldfinches.
-After three decades, acknowledging these lives sometimes feels like the only thing I know.
+Yet I still have no real answers to the seemingly impossible balance between livelihoods and the rising waters, rising temperatures and growing rates of extinction.
+Watching the settling birds, I give myself permission to admit this uncertainty and still be here, witnessing the land, speaking aloud the names of the bird’s foot trefoil and brambles, carder bees and comma, starlings, goldfinches and jackdaws.
+After three decades, saying the names of the wild, acknowledging their lives, feels like the only thing that I know.
 As I turn and walk back towards the tents, the nearby street lights flick on in a long line.
-In an hour or so a full moon will rise, a fire will be lit in the heart of the camp and a night of songs and stories will begin.
-In the last moment before sunset, I hear again the deep, slow call of a raven.
+In an hour or so a full moon will rise behind the mountains, a fire will be lit in the heart of the camp and a night of songs and stories will begin.
+In the last moment before sunset, I hear again the deep, slow call of ravens, the birds of memory and thought.

 On being asked to write about the future